Phases of digestion: Activation of gastric chief cells

 Gastric chief cells are primarily activated by ACh.
 However the decrease in pH caused by activation of parietal cells further activates gastric chief cells.
 Alternatively, acid in the duodenum can stimulate S cells to secrete secretin which acts on an endocrine path to deactivate gastric chief cells.

 Gastric phase

 50-60% of total gastric acid secretion occurs during this phase.
 The gastric phase is a period in which swallowed food and semidigested protein (peptides and amino acids) activate gastric activity.
 Ingested food stimulates gastric activity in two ways: by stretching the stomach and by gastric contents stimulating receptors in the stomach.
-Stretch activates two reflexes: a short reflex mediated through the myenteric nerve plexus, and a long reflex mediated through the vagus nerves and brainstem.
+Stretch activates two reflexes: a short reflex mediated through the myenteric plexus, and a long reflex mediated through the vagus nerves and brainstem.

 Distention path

 1.)
 Vagovagal reflex: Distention, or stretching, activates an afferent pathway which in turn stimulates efferent response from the dorsal nucleus of the vagus nerve.
 Stimulation of acid secretion occurs as it does in the cephalic phase.

 2.)
 Local ENS Pathway: Activated ENS releases ACh stimulating parietal cells to secrete acid.